rahulagale/GFG-POTD/README.md

-# Here you find the solutions of GeeksforGeeks Problem of the day
+# Here you find the solutions to GeeksforGeeks Problem of the Day.